Ailerios/hecomp-hka-projwork/README.md

 ### Configuration
 8192 slots have been used for Pyfhel and SEAL-Python.

-For HElayers, only 1024 slots have been used, since I was not able to find a value for the plaintext prime modulus in a way that achieves 8192 slots.
-Instead, the Cyclotomic polynomial had to be increased from 128 to 2048.
-Secondly, the plaintext prime modulus had to be increased from 127 to 4079617.
+For HElayers, the plaintext prime modulus had to be increased from 127 to 4079617.
 Without, overflow happened and resulted in negative results with the multiplication of two positive integers.
-Also, I had to take out the Subtraction operation, since negative values always resulted in a negative overflow, indicating that the slots only store unsigned integers.
-One way to solve this would be to manually interpret the results as signed integers, however time ran out in the end.
+The value was reverse-engineered from the optimizer of SEAL-Python, since I was not able to calculate a value for the plaintext prime modulus in a way that achieves 8192 slots.

 Similar changes had to be conducted with Pyfhel and Microsoft SEAL for the same reason: The number of bits for the plaintext modulus has been increased from 20 (standard) to 22.
 In Pyfhel the attribute is called t_bits, in Microsoft SEAL it is passed as a parameter (refer to "CPerfSeal.ipynb" for details).